lahtis/Flow/README.md

 # Flow
-Automated AI-driven pipeline for tracking Linux ecosystem updates and technical metadata, featuring a decoupled config-driven architecture.
+This folder contains automated AI-based python scripts that also work in the Linux ecosystem, searching for Linux news, examining codes.
+These programs have a configuration-based architecture.

 * Linux-news.py  - Linux News Automated Fetcher script
 * Gemini Bridge  - Multi-File Analyzer